 It's a thankless job, and there is little glory for the offensive line, but make no mistake: Your work can make or break your team, and your devotion to your position will be noticed by the people who matter.
 A good line will make a mediocre halfback look like a superstar, but a good halfback can't do much by himself.
 No team wins without a strong offensive line.

-If you have the guts to play center, guard, or tackle read on.
+If you have the guts to play center, guard, or tackle, read on.
 This article will get you started on the basics of playing on the offensive line.

 So, what does it take to be an offensive lineman?
 While football players come in all shapes and sizes, here are the key attributes shared by most good linemen.

-Offensive Linemen are Big Guys
+Offensive Linemen Are Big Guys

 If you ever get a chance to look at a college football roster from the 1940s or so, you'll notice offensive tackles weighing 220 pounds were common.
 By the 1980s, a man weighing 260 pounds could still make it as a guard in the NFL.
 These days, 300 pounds is the standard for professional and college offensive linemen.
-Of course there are some players who are much bigger, but few who are smaller can make it to a high level these days.
+Of course, there are some players who are much bigger, but few who are smaller can make it to a high level these days.

-On a high-school level size is still important, but significantly smaller players can be successful, especially at guard or center.
+At the high school level, size is still important, but significantly smaller players can be successful, especially at guard or center.
 While larger players may do better, a young man weighing as little as 180 pounds can do well if he has the necessary strength and toughness.

-As much as size is stressed by coaches, it's important for high school athletes (and their coaches) to be realistic about their potential, and aware of the damage they could possibly cause by gaining too much weight.
+As much as size is stressed by coaches, it's important for high school athletes (and their coaches) to be realistic about their potential, and to be aware of the damage they could possibly cause by gaining too much weight.
 Obesity is a serious issue, and it's important to consider a player's health when their football days are done.

-Offensive Linemen are Strong
+Offensive Linemen Are Strong

 Offensive linemen spend a lot of time lifting weights, as their primary job is moving other players out of the way.
 It is not uncommon for professional and elite college players to bench press 500 pounds or more.
 A 300-pound bench press is a good goal for high school linemen.

 Young players should concentrate on heavy, basic lifts to build strength and gain muscular body weight.
 Bench presses, squats, deadlifts, military presses and power cleans are all important lifts for linemen.
-The focus of the lifting program in the off-season should be on building strength, power and muscular body weight, while the in-season program should focus on injury prevention and the maintenance of strength.
+The focus of the lifting program in the off-season should be on building strength, power, and muscular body weight, while the in-season program should focus on injury prevention and the maintenance of strength.